|Dates:||June 29 – July 19|

 Into the Himalayas

 Catching a short flight to Leh, a small village surrounded by the striking peaks of the Indian Himalayas, we spend a few days acclimatizing to the altitude (11,500 feet) and becoming familiar with our new surroundings.
-In this charming Buddhist region, one that so closely resembles Tibet, we have the opportunity to explore and visit mountaintop monasteries, all the while learning about the Tibetan influence in this region.
+In this charming Buddhist region, one that so closely resembles Tibet, we have the opportunity to explore and visit mountaintop monasteries, while learning about the Tibetan influence in this region.
 We begin to plan for our upcoming teaching segment, dividing into pairs to develop our assigned lessons plans.
-We take one day to visit a special self-sustaining community outside of Leh, where we learn about local conservation issues.
+We take time to prepare for our upcoming expedition, sourcing materials and preparing for the next several days in our mountain base camp!

 English Teaching & Playground Construction

-We make our way through the lush valley landscape to a rural Ladakhi school where we set up our base camp for the next four days.
-Situated next to a two room schoolhouse that has never experienced foreign visitors, we spend our mornings working in the school leading an English tutoring and conversation program, and the afternoons constructing much-anticipated playgrounds and refurbishing the simple library.
+We make our way over the highest motorable road in the world into a breathtaking valley landscape to a rural Ladakhi school where we set up our base camp for the next several days.
+Situated next to a small schoolhouse that has rarely experienced foreign visitors, we spend our mornings working in the school leading an English tutoring and conversation program, and the afternoons constructing much-anticipated playgrounds and refurbishing elements of the school.
 Evenings are spent under the stars, sharing games and cultural interactions with the local families, while furthering our knowledge of the slower-paced Ladakhi lifestyle.

 The Taj Mahal

-We step aboard our first Indian train, bound for Agra!
-Settling into the gentle rhythms of the rails, we observe India in all her glory, passing through cities, villages and everything in between.
-They say you haven’t truly gone to India until you have ridden her trains!
+They say you haven’t truly gone to India until you have ridden her trains and after a short flight back to Delhi we step aboard our first Indian train, bound for Agra.
+Settling into the gentle rhythms of the rails, we observe India and all her grandeur, passing through cities, villages and everything in between.
 Upon arrival, we begin our afternoon exploring UNESCO World Heritage sites and soaking in India’s rich history.
-The next day we rise before dawn to catch the sunrise over the Taj Mahal, marveling at its beauty and grandeur and snapping the iconic photos that we will treasure forever.
+The next day we rise before dawn to catch the sunrise over the Taj Mahal, marveling at its beauty and grandeur and snapping iconic photos that we can treasure forever.

-Here we have the opportunity to experience more Indian wonders and interact with gentle giants!
+Jaipur is the capital and largest city in Rajasthan, packed with delectable food and ancient wonders.
 We’ll begin by exploring some of the oldest palaces in the area built in the 16th century.
 We’ll navigate a systems of courtyards, gardens and buildings built through different eras by different cultures.
 In the early evening, we will have the opportunity to paint elephant trunks with traditional organic dyes before embarking on an elephant safari!

 Back in Delhi we spend our final evening enjoying a delicious final feast and celebrating our trip.
 We reflect on the memories that we have made and the amazing friendships we have forged.
 As per ARCC tradition, we spend a late night as a group, sharing our special memories of this special summer program in India.